MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-local-share.md

 ## Add VM image from image in local share

-You'll create a VM image starting from an image in a local share of your cluster and then use this image to deploy VMs on your Azure Stack HCI cluster.
+You create a VM image starting from an image in a local share of your cluster and then use this image to deploy VMs on your Azure Stack HCI cluster.

 # [Azure CLI](#tab/azurecli)